Cura : Care Beyond Boundaries Logo

 Day 2

 Surgery day and initial recovery.
-Many patients go home the same day, though an overnight stay may be recommended in some cases.
+Many patients go home the same day, although an overnight stay may be recommended in some cases.

 Days 3 To 6

-Rest, compression garment use and early follow up to assess swelling, incision healing and implant position.
-This is also when travel logistics should remain flexible in case extra monitoring is needed.
+Rest, compression garment use and early follow-up to assess swelling, incision healing and implant position.
+Travel logistics should remain flexible in case extra monitoring is needed.

 Days 7 To 10